HChai01/ISGPRE/README.md

 # Docker implementation
 Our ISGPRE is also available on Docker.
 The instructions and dockerfile are tested on Ubuntu 22.04.

-Please install the latest version of the [Docker engine](https://www.docker.com/) and run `docker run hello-world` on your 'Terminal' for a simple test.
+Please install the latest version of the [Docker engine](https://www.docker.com/) and run `docker run hello-world` on your 'Terminal/CMD' for a simple test.

 Here're instructions to use our ISGPRE on docker(Mac/Linux version):
 1) download and unzip the [input example](https://github.com/HChai01/ISGPRE/blob/main/docker-test-files/docker-test-files.zip);
-2) pull our image from [dockhub](https://hub.docker.com/) by running `docker pull hchai01/isgpre:1.0` on your 'Terminal';
+2) pull our image from [dockhub](https://hub.docker.com/) by running `docker pull hchai01/isgpre:1.0` on your 'Terminal/CMD';
-3) go to the directory of the example files in your 'Terminal';
+3) go to the directory of the example files in your 'Terminal/CMD';
 4) run docker container in background by using the command: ``docker run -v `pwd`:/app/inout -i -d hchai01/isgpre:1.0``;
 5) go to 'Containers' in the Docker app and open the terminal of the running container;
 6) make ISG prediction for human genes listed in [GeneList.txt](https://github.com/HChai01/ISGPRE/blob/main/docker-test-files/GeneList.txt) by running `./prediction.sh`.